Qiskit/qiskit_sphinx_theme/docs_guidelines/tutorials/new_doc_project.rst

     - name: Install Dependencies
       run: |
-        pip install packages
+        pip install python_packages
         sudo apt-get install -y other_packages
       shell: bash

+The meaning of these Python dependencies is that they are not needed for ``qiskit-x`` to work nor to build documentation in general but might be used in some specific part of it.
+For example, the `Torch Connector tutorial <https://github.com/Qiskit/qiskit-machine-learning/blob/main/docs/tutorials/05_torch_connector.ipynb>`_ from `qiskit-machine-learning <https://github.com/Qiskit/qiskit-machine-learning>`_ uses the Python package ``torchvision`` to load a dataset.
+This repo also includes some non-Python dependencies like ``pandoc`` or ``graphviz`` that can't be installed with ``pip``, so
+`apt-get <https://linux.die.net/man/8/apt-get>`_ has to be used instead.

 Build and publish
 """"""""""""""""""

 Your documentation will be deployed to `IBM Cloud Object Storage <https://www.ibm.com/cloud/object-storage>`_, where qiskit.org is hosted, with `Rclone <https://rclone.org>`_, a command-line program that enables you to manage content from the cloud.

-Before starting with this step, it is necessary to ask a `Qiskit organization administrator <https://github.com/orgs/Qiskit/people?query=role%3Aowner>`_ to add some encrypted credentials to your repo.
+Before starting with this step, it is necessary to ask a `Qiskit organization administrator <https://github.com/orgs/Qiskit/people?query=role%3Aowner>`_ to create a data container or `bucket <https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/cos_buckets.html?locale=en>`_ called ``qiskit-org-web-resources/documentation/x``, from whose content the page ``qiskit.org/documentation/x`` will be generated, and to add some encrypted credentials to your repo.
 These credentials are:

 * The `Rclone <https://rclone.org>`_ configuration file, that will be saved as ``tools/rclone.conf.enc``.
 * The secret key and `initialization vector <https://en.wikipedia.org/wiki/Initialization_vector>`_ with which that configuration file is encrypted, that will be saved as `repository secrets <https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository>`_ called ``encrypted_rclone_key`` and ``encrypted_rclone_iv`` respectively.